Adhalianna/tracke.rs/README.md

 ### CS Web Application Technologies project goals

-It is quite possible that because of limited time only a part of the design goals will be realized by the deadline.
+Because of limited time only a part of the design goals will be realized by the deadline of WAT 2023 project.
 It is a conceptually simple application that could see growth in many directions.
+The listed design goals are meant to set a direction for further development and instead the user stories that have a tag `WAT2023` will be targeted for the duration of the project.

 ### Technology stack
 - Rust - language used on both front and back end for its stability and